MoizPasha/EmailCleaner/README.md

-# Teams Email Reminder Scraper
+#   Email Cleaner

-This repository provides a Python-based scraper that extracts the **title** and **main message body** from **Microsoft Teams message reminder emails** using `inline CSS attributes`.
+This repository provides a Python-based tool that extracts the **title** and **main message body** from **Microsoft Teams message reminder emails** using `inline CSS attributes`.
 It is designed to work on a dataset of HTML pages previously scraped from an email mailbox.

 ## 🧾 Features